plank/laravel-mediable/docs/source/uploader.rst

     // or
     $media = MediaUploader::importPath($disk, $path);

-If you have raw file data, you can import it using the `fromContents` method, along with a filename.
+If you have string file data, you can import it using the `fromString` method.
 The data can be a string, an array, or a stream resource.

 ::